efjimm/Cellulator/README.md

 - `bw {filepath}` Save to the given filepath in a binary format.
 This format is significantly faster to save/load.
 Filepath must be specified.
 - `be {filepath}` Load from the given filepath in a binary format.
+- `text-align [cell address] left|right|center` Set the alignment of the text in the specified cell.
+   If the cell address is not given, the cell under the cursor is affected.

 ## Expressions